Managing a Resume Employment Gap

 There are various reasons individuals may have employment gaps.
 Maternity or sick leave are relatively common, as is time-off to pursue further education.
 Other gaps may include time to travel, caring for an elderly or ill family member, or being laid off.
 If the work history gap occurred for an extended period of time, a job seeker has a few options to consider:

-- Address the gap.
-This should include a reference to the time frame with a brief reason.
+Address the gap by referencing the time frame with a brief reason.
 Great detail is not required.
 For example:

 Independent Caregiver, June 2016 – January 2017.
 Provided personal care to an elderly family member.